OleguerCanal/Appte/README.md

 # Appte

-This is the main Page of Appte app.
+This is the main page of Appte app.

-## Priovacy Policy
+## Privacy Policy

 The app does not share any infomration with anything.
 It does not have access to the internet.